nilshenrich/NetworkListener/README.md

 1. TlsServer::getSubjPartFromClientCert():

     The **getSubjPartFromClientCert**-method only exists for **TlsServer** and returns a given subject part of the client's certificate identified by its TCP ID or its tlsSocket (SSL*).
-If the tlsSocket parameter is*nullptr*, the client is identified by its TCP ID, otherwise it is identified by the given tlsSocket parmeter.
+If the tlsSocket parameter is*nullptr*, the client is identified by its TCP ID, otherwise it is identified by the given tlsSocket parameter.

-    The subject of a cerfificate contains information about the cerficate owner.
+    The subject of a certificate contains information about the certificate owner.
 Here is a list of all subject parts and how to get them using **getSubjPartFromClientCert()**:

     - **NID_countryName**: Country code (Germany = DE)
     - **NID_stateOrProvinceName**: State or province name (e.g. Baden-Württemberg)